sparanoid/chinese-copywriting-guidelines/README.en.md

 ### Use proper upper/lower cases for specialized terms

-The relative usage of upper/lower cases belongs to the realm of English orthography, and it is out of the scope of this wiki.
-Only some common bad usages are hereby briefly discussed.
+Capitalization is a matter of English, which is beyond the scope of this wiki.
+Here we exemplify some typical scenarios.

 Good: